Brad-Hammond/BattleShips/README.md

 ## Future Improvements

 - A feature I would like to add in the future would be using excel sheets / APIs to store players scores so they can track their high scores.
-- Another feature would be tadd color using different APIs to add a bit more realism to the game.
+- Another feature would be to add color using different APIs to add a bit more realism to the game.

 ## Testing